Omotade-MY/AskMAY/README.md

 # AskMAY
+This is Chatbot that is capable of retrieving informatio from user provided contexts which includes\
+pdf files\
+txt\
+csv files\
+excel files\
+And it can also connect to a database to retrieve information

-run cmd
+run in cmd
+$pip install requirments.txt
-streamlit run app.py
+$streamlit run app.py